epfl-ada/ada-2020-project-milestone-p3-p3_/README.md

 ## ada-2020-project-milestone-p3-p3_

-### Title: Detecting an influence of urban life on people's social network sizes
+### Title: Detecting an influence of urban life on people's social networks

 ### Abstract